match-making-api/match-making-api/README.md

 * **ExternalInvitation:**
    √ A manual invitation for an external user (not yet on the platform) to join a match or event.
    √ Includes email validation, registration token generation, and automatic platform membership upon acceptance.
+* **Notification:**
+   √ A notification sent to users via multiple channels (in-app, email, SMS).
+   √ Supports status tracking (Pending, Sent, Failed, Retrying), retry policies, and user preferences.
+* **NotificationTemplate:**
+   √ A reusable template for notifications with support for variables and multiple languages.
+* **UserNotificationPreferences:**
+   √ User preferences for notifications including enabled/disabled channels, do not disturb times, and type preferences.